S. S. Ramasami Padayatchiyar: Philanthropy

 He donated several acres of his land for public railways, government hospitals, and the bus terminal in Cuddalore.

 Memorial for Padayatchiyar

-In memory of Padayatchiyar a portrait was unveiled in Tamilnadu Legislative Assembly.
+In memory of Padayatchiyar a portrait was unveiled in Tamil Nadu Legislative Assembly.
 To honour Padayatchiyar and his Social Justice Service, on 29 June 2018 Chief Minister of Tamil Nadu Edappadi K. Palaniswami announced in the Assembly that Padayatchiyar birth anniversary on September 16 would be officially celebrated as Government Function.
 And also announced that a Memorial for Padayatchiyar would be built at Cuddalore.
 Edappadi K Palaniswami on 14 Sep 2018 laid the foundation for the Memorial at Manjakuppam in Cuddalore, through video conferencing at the secretariat.
-The memorial was opened on 25 November 2019 by Chief Minister of Tamil Nadu Edappadi K. Palaniswami in 1.5-acre land in the heart of the Cuddalore city with a life-size bronze statue of the late leader, also with a library at an cost of 2.15 crore.
+The memorial was opened on 25 November 2019 by Chief Minister of Tamil Nadu Edappadi K. Palaniswami in 1.5-acre land in the heart of the Cuddalore city with a life-size bronze statue of the late leader, also with a library at a cost of 2.15 crore.